satyamsoni2211/eventsail/README.md

 ## License

-`PyEmitter` is released under the MIT License.
+`EmitterPy` is released under the MIT License.
 See the bundled LICENSE file for details.